 Click here to create an event.
 If you run into trouble, take a look at our tips for setting up your event using Action Network in the Host Guide.
 You can also click here to search for events scheduled near you.

-Click here to read our Host Guide.
+Click here to read our full Host Guide.
 It covers everything you need to know to have an awesome event.

-We also have online webinars covering all the basics of the canvass program, tips for hosting your own event, and best practices for talking to voters at the doors.
+Online webinars covering all the basics of the canvass program, tips for hosting your own event, and best practices for talking to voters at the doors.
 Click here to sign up for an upcoming webinar, or find the recording and slides from a past webinar.

 Creating Walk Maps: Each canvasser pair should aim to knock 30 doors during a 2-3 hour canvass.
 Estimate the number of houses on a block and pick a starting address and an ending address for your canvass.
 Click here to read more about how to create your walk map.